 English Department Internship Program

-Download a copy of the fall 2018 internship form, version 2: Internship Application Form
+Download a copy of the Fall 2019 internship form: Internship Application Form

 What is an internship?

 Internships are "on-the-job," semester-long experiences completed with the guidance of two people: a workplace supervisor and a departmental coordinator.
 During the internship, students spend 8-12 hours per week, as scheduled with their supervisors, working on projects.
 They also simultaneously complete an online course, ENG 369, Cooperative Education in English I, taught by Dr. Angela Jones, Internship Coordinator.

 In the English Department, internships are arranged in consultation with Dr. Jones.
 To indicate your interest in an internship, complete an Internship Application Form in advance of the semester you would like to intern.
 For full consideration for internships within the English Department, applications are due to Dr. Jones by the following dates:

 While completing internships, students also enroll in an online course, ENG 369.
 This course is delivered through Blackboard and email and carries three credit hours.
 ENG 369 helps students reflect on their experiences and discuss them with fellow interns and the Internship Coordinator.
 The syllabus for the course is posted on TopNet: please review the current semester's syllabus to learn more about the course requirements and deadlines.

 To find out more about the kinds of internship experiences possible, see these departmental internship descriptions:

 - ENG 299 Teaching Assistant

 - Students Teaching English Paper Strategies (STEPS)